BarneyBuffet/docker-bitcoin-core/docs/index.md

   barneybuffet/bitcoin-core:latest:dev
 ```

-For more complicate docker-compose files have a look in [docker-compose folder](https://github.com/BarneyBuffet/docker-bitcoin-core/blob/main/docker-compose/).
+For more complicated configurations check the [docker-compose folder](https://github.com/BarneyBuffet/docker-bitcoin-core/blob/main/docker-compose/).

 ## Bitcoin core configuration

-Bitcoin core configuration is set in `bitcoin.conf`.
-This docker image keeps this configuration file at `/bitcoin/bitcoin.conf`.
-The folder can be mounted and file changes are persisted.
-Otherwise you can set you configuration options using docker environmental variables.
+This image persists the Bitcoin core configuration is set in `/bitcoin/bitcoin.conf`.
+The `/bitcoin' folder can be mounted and the file changed with a text editor, after which the changes are persisted with the next reset.
+Otherwise you can set you configuration options using docker environmental variables on the first run of the container or if `/bitcoin/bitcoin.conf` is deleted or `CONFIG_OVERWRITE=true`.

-A full list of configuration options is in the [documentation folder]()
+A full list of environmental variables to template the configuration can be found in[environmental documentation page](https://barneybuffet.github.io/docker-bitcoin-core/environmental/)

 ## Checking it is working

-To check the server is running open a terminal window within your running container and run the following command
+To check the server is running open a terminal window within your running container and run the following command:

 ```bash
 bitcoin-cli getblockchaininfo